eugengarkusha/coproduct/Readme.md

 Features:
 -no Inr/Inl boxing
--minimized runtime overhead for ops typeclasses
-(TODO: implement Nat spawning using macros for greater benefit of this point)
+-minimized runtime overhead for ops typeclasses (TODO: implement Nat spawning using macros for greater benefit of this point)

-Approximate performance benefits(calculated using provided performance test, benchmarking the coproduct creation operation).
+Approximate performance advantages(benchmarking the coproduct creation operation by the provided performance test).
-- memory: consumes > 2x less memory
+- memory: creates ~4x less objects (hence consumes less memory)
 - cpu: performes ~2x faster
  TODO: unprecise, need more (and better) performance tests.

 It is created for demo purpose (proof of concept).